victorzshi/ubisoft-next/README.md

 ### [(Free) Learn C++ by Codecademy](https://www.codecademy.com/learn/learn-c-plus-plus)

 The very basics of C++.
-Definitely do all of this.
+Definitely learn all of this.

 ### [(Free) Beginning Game Programming v2.0 by Lazy Foo'](https://lazyfoo.net/tutorials/SDL/)